Wrap up 2018 by sorting out your finances

-You don’t have to be saving for school or university fees to benefit from giving your finances a once-over to make sure you’re taking the right steps to give yourself the future you want.
+You don’t have to be on the property ladder yet or even established in your career to benefit from giving your finances a once-over to make sure you’re taking the right steps when it comes to your money.

 Step one of your review – go through your bank statements with a highlighter pen and get on top of your income and outgoings.
 Better still, manage them online.

 Check for any free subscription trials that have ended which you’re now being charged for and insurance policies for items you no longer have, or that have renewed without you being notified.

 Pay extra attention to those direct debits.
 Cancel anything you don’t need and consider redirecting some of the money to reduce any debt or into a savings account instead.